kdwils/blog/content/posts/goodbye-ingress-nginx.md

 +++
 author = "Kyle Wilson"
-title = "Goodbye beloved Ingress-nginx, hello Envoy gateway" date = "2025-04-28" description = "The conversion from ingress-nginx controller to envoy gateway" summary = "How I converted all of my ingress traffic to the gateway api with Envoy"
+title = "Goodbye beloved ingress-nginx controller" date = "2025-04-28"
+description = "The conversion from ingress-nginx controller to envoy gateway" summary = "How I converted all of my ingress traffic to the gateway api with Envoy"